Sign up to receive beautynews, product samples, couponsand more.

 Seeing long-haired beauties traipse across town might have you experiencing a little hair envy.
 After all, look at all of the amazing hairstyles they can create!
 But you shouldn’t assume that having short hair means you automatically get the short end of the hairstyle stick.
 Why?
 Braids are a major hairstyle trend that can be worn regardless of how long your hair is.
 So, instead of wishing you were part of the #LongHairDontCare crew, create one of these cute short hairstyles and you’ll see there’s no reason to be green with envy.

 Feeling angelic?
 Give this full-circle braid a try!
 You’ll look positively heavenly.

 L’Oréal Paris Elnett Satin Hairspray Strong Hold

 Get the look by following these simple steps:

-Step 3: Do the same thing on the other side.
+Move right along to creating a braid on the other side.
 You want to make sure that your braids are nice and tight around your ears and the sides of your head for the most flattering look.

 L’Oréal Paris Advanced Hairstyle AIR DRY IT Wave Swept Spray